Meat and meat products

 Maximum Residue Limits

-Maximum limits for chemicals and toxicants are safe legal limits of natural and man-made contaminants that are tolerated in specified foods.
-[Standard 1.4.1]
+Maximum limits for contaminants and natural toxicants are safe legal limits of natural and man-made contaminants that are tolerated in specified foods.
+[Standard 1.4.1] Maximum permitted levels of contaminants and natural toxicants are set out in Schedule 19.

 Legal microbiological limits